 Item Depreciation method Average useful life

+Land and buildings Not depreciated

+Computer labs Straight line 10 years

-Computer lab/office container Straight line 10 years
+Lab/Office container Straight line 10 years

 Furniture and fixtures Straight line 6 years

 Office equipment Straight line 3 years

-IT equipment Straight line 3 years

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its continued use or disposal.
 Any gain or loss arising from the derecognition of an item of property, plant and equipment, determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item, is included in surplus or deficit when the item is derecognised.